ACM40960/project-meganvdr/README.md

 #### Structure

-Begin with 'Data Preprocessing.ipynb', being sure to read through 'Appendix A - Country Codes.pdf' and 'Appendix B - Term Classification and Conversion Rates.pdf' for more detailed justifications.
-Move then to 'Exploratory Data Analysis.ipynb' for an in-depth analysis of past trends in recorded pangolin trading.
-Finally, move to 'Simulation and Forecasting.ipynb' to fit a probability distribution to the data and use Monte Carlo simulation to predict past and future trade levels.
+Begin with "Data Preprocessing.ipynb", being sure to read through "Appendix A - Country Codes.pdf" and "Appendix B - Term Classification and Conversion Rates.pdf" for more detailed justifications.
+Move then to "Exploratory Data Analysis.ipynb" for an in-depth analysis of past trends in recorded pangolin trading.
+End with "Simulation and Forecasting.ipynb" to fit a probability distribution to the data and use Monte Carlo simulation to predict past and future trade levels.

 ## Installation and Prerequisites